-BEFORE LAUNCHING THE BOAT, MAKE SURE THE DRAIN PLUG IS INSTALLED.
+BEFORE LAUNCHING THE BOAT, MAKE SURE THE HULL DRAIN PLUG IS INSTALLED.
 Reactivating The Boat After Storage

-- Charge and install the batteries.
+- · Charge and install the batteries.

-- Install the drain plugs in the hull.
+- Install the drain plugs in the hull and engine bracket.

-- Check the engine for damage and follow the manufacturer's instructions for recommissioning.
+- Check the engines for damage and follow the manufacturer's instructions for recommissioning.

 - Perform all routine maintenance.

 - Check all hose clamps for tightness.

-- Pump the antifreeze from the raw water system and flush several times with fresh water.
+- Pump the antifreeze from the fresh and raw water systems and flush several times with freshwater.

 - Check and lubricate the steering system.

 - Clean and wash the boat.

-- Install all cushions and canvas
+- Install all upholstery, cushions and canvas.

 After Launching

-- Carefully check all water systems for leaks.
-Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - Prime the fuel system and start the engine.
-When the engine starts, check the cooling system port below the engine cowling for a strong stream of water.
+- Carefully check all water systems and the engine bracket for leaks.
+Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - Prime the fuel system and start the engines.
+When the engines start, check the cooling system port below the engine cowling for a strong stream of water.
 This insures that the cooling pump is operating.
 Carefully monitor the gauges and check for leakage and abnormal noises.
 Operate the boat at slow speeds until the engine temperature stabilizes and all systems are operating normally.